manaust/spotify-data/README.md

-# spotify-data
+# Spotify playlist script for Satanica's Metalcodex
-Downloads a playlist as json
+Node.js script that fetches and formats a playlist as JSON